Editor’s Note: Additional updates regarding the CARES Act and its various provisions can be found on Church Law & Tax’s coronavirus coverage page.

 - The amount of loan forgiveness is reduced based on an employer’s reduction in workers or wages according to a formula (but declines between February 15, 2020, and April 26, 2020, do not reduce the amount of loan forgiveness if the employer returns to pre-decline levels by June 30, 2020).

-- Any portion of a loan not forgiven is carried forward as an ongoing loan with a term of two years at 1 percent interest.
+- Any portion of a loan not forgiven is carried forward as an ongoing loan with a term of five years at 1 percent interest.

 - The recipient applies for forgiveness through the lender.